About

 International

-Subsequent Designations: How to Expand Your International Registration After the Fact
+Subsequent Designations: How to Expand Your International Registration under the Madrid Protocol

 The Madrid Protocol allows brand owners to add new country designations to an existing international registration at any time.
-Here is how subsequent designations work and when to use them.
+A post on how subsequent designations work and when to use them.

 January 2, 2026